 Talk to your partner

-A new study by psychologists at Chapman University, published in the Journal of Sex Research (February 2016) looked at sexual satisfaction and dissatisfaction for heterosexual couples in long term relationships to find out exactly what keeps the flame of desire burning for some couples.
+A study by psychologists at Chapman University, published in the Journal of Sex Research (February 2016) looked at sexual satisfaction and dissatisfaction for heterosexual couples in long term relationships to find out exactly what keeps the flame of desire burning for some couples.

 They found that many of the satisfied couples talked about sexual issues and were honest with their partner.